a-llyson/dividend-drip/README.md

 "The ex-dividend date for stocks is usually set one business day before the record date.
 If you purchase a stock on its ex-dividend date or after, you will not receive the next dividend payment.
 Instead, the seller gets the dividend.
 If you purchase before the ex-dividend date, you get the dividend."

 **Dividend Drip** 💧 determines which combination of stocks will create the most profitable dividend return.
 Given a budget, it will search all stocks with an ex-dividend date in the future.
 It shows the estimated dividend return at the latest payout date of the stocks in the group.
+Using a webscraper, it updates each stock's information and new stocks can easily be added to the database.